 But what if you're deliberating between several turntables in the same price range?
 In such a case, it helps to read the manufacturer’s spec sheet.
 For example:

-A: Vinyl is all the rage right now, and you're likely to find it at a record store near you.
-Online stores like Amazon.com and eBay also carry a wide range of vinyl recordings.
+A. Vinyl is all the rage right now, and you're likely to find it at a record store near you.
+Other major online retailers also carry them.